Posts

 Image

-I sit in my living room with the curtains pulled open, fixated on the burnt orange glow across the horizon as it muddles with the bright blue of the morning sky.
-Having endured many late nights and all-nighters lately…the last six months, I can count on one hand how many times I have been awake to see the vivid colors of a sunrise or hear the little corner of our world come to life.
-Most mornings, as Chris kisses me goodbye before he begins his day, I am barely comatose as I utter, "I love you, " audible in a way only he can understand.
-We are naturally night owls...however, Jayde’s POTS has taken that character trait to an entirely new level.
-As my pillow and plush weighted blanket lull me to sleep in the early morning hours, I clung to the last remaining shreds of denial and hope.
-Hopeful Jayde's test will show she was okay, healthy, not in need of major life-altering surgery.
-The combination of the morning noises of the coffee maker, Chris in the shower, an
+My human bay doll at 6 months I sit in my living room with the curtains pulled open, fixated on the burnt orange glow across the horizon as it muddles with the bright blue of the morning sky.
+Having endured many late nights and all-nighters lately, over the last six months, I can count on one hand how many times I have been awake to see the vivid colors of a sunrise or hear the little corner of our world come to life.
+Most mornings, as Chris kisses me goodbye before he begins his day, I am barely coherent as I utter, "I love you," audible in a way only he can understand.
+We are naturally night owls.
+However, Jayde’s POTS has taken that character trait to an entirely new level.
+As my pillow and plush weighted blanket lulled me to sleep in the early morning hours, I clung to the last remaining shreds of denial and hope.
+Hopeful that Jayde's test will show she is okay, healthy, and not in need of major life-altering surgery.
+The combination of the morning noises of ...

 Image